Abbotsford, Picton

-Abbotsford is a heritage-listed former farm and residence and now vacant building located at Oaks Road in the outer south-western Sydney suburb of Picton, in the Wollondilly Shire local government area of New South Wales, Australia.
+Abbotsford is a heritage-listed former farm and residence and now vacant building located at Oaks Road in the town of Picton, in the Macarthur region of New South Wales, Australia.
 It was built from 1822 to 1908.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Picton

 The town of Picton was named by Major Antill after Sir Thomas Picton in 1841.
 The location was previously known as "Stonequarry".
 The Duke of Wellington described Picton as a "rough foul-mouthed devil as ever lived" but very capable.
 He was "respected for his courage and feared for his irrascible temperament".
 He was chiefly remembered for his exploits under Wellington in the Iberinan Peninsular War displaying great bravery and persistence.
 He was killed at the Battle of Waterloo and was the most senior officer to die there.
 He was buried in the family vault at St. George's, Hanover Square in London.
 In 1859 Picton was re-interred in St. Paul's Cathedral, London, lying close to the body of the Duke of Wellington.